tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

 However, we recommend to specify replica #3 URI in all instance files of the replica set.
-This will keep all the files consistent with each other and with the current replication topology, and so will help to avoid configuration errors in case of further reconfigurations and replica set restart.
+This will keep all the files consistent with each other and with the current replication topology, and so will help to avoid configuration errors in case of further configuration updates and replica set restart.

 .. _replication-add_master: